Mean and Minimum of Independent Random Variables: Proof of Theorem : i.i.d. case

 {\bf Convex Minorant.} The \emph{convex minorant} of $g$, which we denote by $h$, is the maximal non-decreasing convex function such that $h(x)\le g(x)$ for all $x\ge 0$.
 Formally,

 As convexity and non-decreasing monotonicity are preserved by taking point-wise supremum, the function $h$ is itself convex and non-decreasing.
-Notice that $h:\R_+\to\R_+$ obeys $h(0)=0$, and is either strictly increasing or constantly equal to $0$.
+Notice that $h:\R_+\to\R_+$ obeys $h(0)=0$, and is continuous and non-decreasing (possibly equal to $0$ on an interval $[0,a]$).
 Another useful property is that $h$ is an affine function (i.e., a polynomial of degree at most $1$) on any interval where $h<g$.
 We end with the proof of this fact.